dd32/td-gh-ex/README.txt

 ---------------------------------------------
 Images
  All the images used are from http://pixabay.com, http://unsplash.com/ or self taken are fully GPL compatible.

 == Changelog ==

+= 1.1.5 =

+** Change the fallback_menu function prefix.
+** Fixed the variation product button style in single page.

 = 1.1.4 =

-** Change missiang text-domain
+** Change missing text-domain
 ** Add the homepage category image crop size in function & implement in category section.
 ** Fixed the responsive problem.